jrnold/qss-tidy/docs/prediction.md

 #> 3 MO         1          -1 false positive
 ```

-What was the difference in the poll prediction of electoral votes and actual electoral votes.
+What was the difference in the poll prediction of electoral votes and actual electoral votes?
 We hadn't included the variable `EV` when we first merged, but that's no problem, we'll just merge again in order to grab that variable:

 ```r